rthomas/rust-tonic-jaeger-example/README.md

 - `trace_req<T>(req: T) -> Request<T>` - This will take your proto payload, and create the `tonic::Request` for you, ensuring that the curent span is injected into the request.
 This is how requests in this example are created.
 - `fn set_trace_ctx<T>(req: &Request<T>)` - This will extract the trace context out of a `tonic::Request` and set it as the current spans parent.
 This is called in all of the tonic async RPC handlers.

+Only instrumented spans will show up in the trace, this can be done manually with the `tracing::info_span!` macros (and the other helpers) - or by adding the `#[tracing::instrument]` attributes to your functions.

 _TODO: There is also commented out code for a tonic interceptor that does not work...
 I suspect it is due to when the interceptor runs, and it not being in a span._

+## Contributing

+Please feel free to send PRs with any improvements.

 ## License